-Because the value of the Penn experience lies not only in courses taken but also in participation in the life of the University community both in and outside the classroom, at least four semesters of full-time study must be completed in Philadelphia while enrolled at the University of Pennsylvania.
+Because the value of the Penn experience lies not only in courses taken but also in participation in the life of the University community both in and outside the classroom, at least four semesters of full-time study must be completed while enrolled at the University of Pennsylvania.
 Students must also be registered for their last two semesters at the University, including registration through its approved programs for study abroad.

 No student may graduate with a B.A. from the University of Pennsylvania without having completed at Penn at least one-half of the total number of required course units.
 Students must also complete at Penn at least one-half of the courses required for their major (though some major programs may require more than this number).